The 1099-MISC form reports the total amount of payments you receive from a single person or entity during the year you've provided services to them.

 There are some tax advantages to earning nonemployee income on a 1099-MISC.
 One benefit is that you have more freedom than an employee to claim deductions that relate to your profession.

-For example, if it’s necessary to use a computer to complete your work, your eligibility to claim a deduction for it is less restrictive than other taxpayers who must be eligible to itemize their deductions to do so.
+For example, if it’s necessary to use a computer to complete your work, you usually have the ability to claim a deduction for it.
 Furthermore, since you are not subject to withholding, you must make estimated tax payments throughout the year.
-But since you can calculate precisely what you owe, you can insure that you don’t pay too much in federal income tax during the year.
+But since you can calculate precisely what you owe, you can insure that you don’t pay too much in income tax during the year.
 You can use TurboTax to do the calculations for you, or get a copy of the worksheet accompanying Form 1040-ES and work your way through it.

 A TurboTax solution for every situation